lancepants/notes/os-theory.rst

 - The kernel stores the list of processes in a circular doubly linked list called the *task list*
 - Each element in the task list is a *process descriptor* of the type **struct task_struct**, which contains all the information about a specific process
-- The task_struct contains a processes' open files, address space, pending signals, process state, and much more
+- The task_struct contains a processes' open files, address space, pending signals, process state, *parent*, *children(s)*, and much more
 - Outside of the kernel, processes are identified by a unique *process identification* value or *PID*.
 Typical max is 32k (short int) due to legacy support, but can be raised via /proc/sys/kernel/pid_max
 - Inside the kernel, tasks are typically referenced directly by a pointer to their task_struct structure.
 Nearly any kernel function that deals with processes works directly with struct task_struct.